ikirill/composite-symbols/README.md

 ## Screenshot

-This is an artificial testing C++ file.
+These are artificial testing C++/Python/Haskell files.
 When symbols change their lengths, indentation is, by default, not broken.

 ![Screenshot](screenshot.png?raw=true "Screenshot")